fscucchia/Plutea_mangrove_reef/README.md

-# Lessons from Extremes - The role and risks of selective adaptation
+# The role and risks of selective adaptation in extreme coral habitats

 This electronic notebook provides the scripts employed to analyze gene expression dynamics of the coral _Porites lutea_ inhabiting mangrove and reef sites in Woody Isles, Australia.